coin-or/prtpy/README.md

     pip install prtpy

-To use the integer-programming functions, you also need an ILP solver.
-On Windows, the simplest one to install is the [CBC solver](https://projects.coin-or.org/Cbc), which you can install by:

-    pip install cylp

-On Linux and Mac, you need to install the CBC binaries before that; see the [CyLP](https://github.com/coin-or/CyLP) documentation.
-For example, on Ubuntu 20.04 with Python 3.8 or 3.9, you can run:

-    sudo apt-get update
-    sudo apt-get install coinor-libcbc-dev
-    pip install cylp

-If you want a more efficient ILP solver, you need to manually install one.
+If you want to speed up the ILP code, you can install the GUROBI solver.
-The supported solvers are the ones supported by `cvxpy`, which are:
-XPRESS, SCIP, GUROBI and MOSEK.
-GLPK_MI is also supported, but it is very slow.
-See the [CVXPY documentation](https://www.cvxpy.org/tutorial/advanced/index.html#mixed-integer-programs) for more information.
+See the [documentation of Python-MIP](https://www.python-mip.com/) for more information.

 ## Usage